 The general liability portion of a BOP can cover expenses related to third-party injuries or property damage.
 That includes medical expenses, the cost of repairing a damaged item, or legal costs if someone sues over an accident.
 For instance, it can provide coverage when:

 The general liability portion of this policy also offers protection against advertising injuries.
 That includes:

-For example, if a member of your staff writes a negative comment about a competing daycare center on social media and your center is sued for libel, general liability insurance can pay for your legal expenses.
+For example, if a staff member at your daycare center writes a negative comment about a competitor on social media and your center is sued for libel, general liability insurance can pay for your legal expenses.

 If your organization is forced to close temporarily due to vandalism, a fire, or other disruption, you might have to pay your usual operating costs despite the closure.
 Business interruption insurance, which is usually included in a BOP, can cover the rent on your commercial space, utilities, employee wages, and other day-to-day expenses.

 Don't see your profession?
 Don't worry.
 We insure most businesses.